To learn more about Monsanto’s commitment to the stewardship of corn rootworm-protected traits, visit our Corn Rootworm Management section.

 - Carefully evaluating the need for – and practicality of – updating our BMPs or agronomic recommendations as new scientific data becomes available.
 Updates may include information tailored to local growing conditions, refuge compliance, scouting techniques, the addition of soil-applied insecticides, maturity and harvest schedules, soil management practices, crop rotation, and adoption of products with dual modes of action.

 - Expanding our offering of multi-gene corn hybrids and cotton varieties that provide dual modes of action and increase protection for growers.
 We encourage farmers to begin trying these seeds with greater protection as the product line expands in their area.

 - Researching and developing other genes in our pipeline so that we can continue to deliver products with new and increased modes of action.

-- Continuing multi-year, wide-scale monitoring of insect populations through the Agricultural Biotechnology Stewardship Technical Committee (ABSTC), a consortium of agricultural biotechnology companies and associations.
+- Continuing multi-year, wide-scale monitoring of insect populations in the United States and abroad.